zabarabab/course-vms/README.md

 # course-vms

-## Get access to a hetzner cloud project

-for a linuxhotel training, please ask the office

 ## copy a read-write authentication token

+Get access to a hetzner cloud project.
+For a Linuxhotel training, please ask the office.

 Replace ${context} and go to: https://console.hetzner.cloud/projects/${context}/security/tokens